Now that you've launched your mission, you're ready to manage it! There are a few important steps to managing a launched Diary mission:

 - Accepted scouts have logged into the dscout app, viewed your mission, then tapped "accept" to indicate they are game to participate!

 - Mission accomplished is the only progress status that is NOT automatically applied.
-It means a scout has submitted the min. # of entries required for each part, and a researcher has reviewed their data and deemed it accurate and thoughtful.
+It means a scout has submitted the min. # of entries required for each activity, and a researcher has reviewed their data and deemed it accurate and thoughtful.
 Once scouts are marked as "mission accomplished" you can go ahead and pay them for completing your project successfully.

 - Rejected scouts viewed your mission in the dscout app, but tapped "not interested."

-Part statuses indicate a scouts' progress within that individual part.
+Activity statuses indicate a scouts' progress within that individual part.

 Filtering scouts by their due date

 Click the “Filter By Due Dates” modal on the far left side of the Manage page to filter for your scouts by their due date.
-This can be useful for taking bulk actions on scouts with shared due dates, like sending a message or opening the next part.
+This can be useful for taking bulk actions on scouts with shared due dates, like sending a message or opening the next activity.

-Publishing and opening parts
+Publishing and opening activities

-- If you chose to run a manual mission, you’ll have control of when subsequent parts are opened for your scouts, so it’s important to monitor the progress of your scouts in the Manage page, and open new parts for them when appropriate.
+- If you chose to run a manual mission, you’ll have control of when subsequent activities are opened for your scouts, so it’s important to monitor the progress of your scouts in the Manage page, and open new parts for them when appropriate.

 - Navigate to the Setup page